Skip to content

 Key Takeaways

-Although dropshipping is seen as an ideal way to enter the online selling arena as it requires little in the form of start-up costs, there are things you need to be aware of before you start your dropshipping business, notably:
+Although many consider dropshipping an ideal way to enter the online selling arena since it requires little in start-up costs, you should be aware of several key points before starting your dropshipping business, notably:

 • the need to abide by consumer protection laws;